thriveweb/deking-new/content/projects/trex-decking.md

     TREX Composite decking is made from 95% recycled materials and comes with a 25 year warranty with minimal maintenance.
 Installed by DeKing Decks and Patios
-  title: 'TREX Decking Brisbane, Gold Coast, Lower Sunshine Coast | Deking Decks'
+  title: 'TREX Decking Installation Brisbane, Gold Coast,Sunshine Coast '
 ---